rqlite/rqlite/DOC/CLUSTER_MGMT.md

 If an rqlite process crashes, it is safe to simply to restart it.
 The node will pick up any changes that happened on the cluster while it was down.

 # Growing a cluster
-You can grow a cluster, at anytime, simply by starting up a new node and having it explicitly join with the leader as normal, or by passing it a discovery service ID.
+You can grow a cluster, at anytime, simply by starting up a new node (pick a never before used node ID) and having it explicitly join with the leader as normal, or by passing it a discovery service ID.
 The new node will automatically pick up changes that have occurred on the cluster since the cluster first started.

 # Removing or replacing a node
 If a node fails completely and is not coming back, or if you shut down a node because you wish to deprovision it, its record should also be removed from the cluster.
 To remove the record of a node from a cluster, execute the following command: